rsdoiel/pttk/pdtk-prep.1.md

 # SYNOPSIS

-pdtk prep [OPTIONS] [INPUT_FILENAME] [-- [PANDOC_OPTIONS] ... ]
+pdtk prep [OPTIONS] [INPUT_FILENAME] [OUTPUT_FILENAME] [-- [PANDOC_OPTIONS] ... ]

-DESCRIPTION
+# DESCRIPTION

 pdtk prep is a Pandoc preprocessor.
 It can read JSON or YAML from standard input and passes that via an internal pipe to Pandoc as YAML front matter.
 Pandoc can then process it accordingly Pandoc options.
-Pandoc options are those options coming after a "--" marker.
+Pandoc options are those options coming after a "--" (double dash) marker.
 Options before "--" are for the pdtk preprossor.

 # OPTIONS